Back to BlogLeadership & Identity

 The weight is real.
 The inequity is real.
 And naming it is not complaining — it is diagnosis.

-But here is what the research also shows, and what I now know from lived experience: the experience of being the "only" builds something that cannot be taught in any classroom, replicated in any training program, or acquired by anyone who has not lived it.
+But here is what the research also shows, and what I now know from lived experience: the experience of being the "only" forges something that cannot be taught in a classroom or acquired in a comfortable environment.

 It builds a calibrated self-awareness that most people never develop.
 When you cannot blend in, you are forced to know exactly who you are.
 You cannot coast on group identity or borrowed confidence.
 You have to find your own.